-Bosnia and Herzegovina: Gas interconnection with Croatia, draft law approved23.
-October 2020. / SEE Energy News
+Bosnia and Herzegovina: Gas interconnection with Croatia, draft law approved, SEE Energy News

 The Government of the Federation of Bosnia and Herzegovina, FBiH, pointed out that the construction of the new gas pipeline will reduce dependence on the supply of natural gas from Russia, as well as solve the problem of relying on the obsolete gas pipeline which supplies this resource through Serbia.